-It is advised that the confidentiality of test scores is always protected when publicizing or reporting test results to the public.
+It is advised that the confidentiality of test scores must always be protected when publicizing or reporting test results to the public.
 Districts and schools should not violate confidentiality rights under the provisions of the Family Educational Rights and Privacy Act (FERPA) of 1974, 20 U.S.C. §1232g.
-It is a best practice not to:
+It is best practice not to publicly post or to announce student names and test results.

-- publicly post student names and test results, or - publicly announce student names and test results.
+As stated in section in the Testing Code of Ethics, "Educators shall maintain the confidentiality of individual students.
+PSU personnel shall not publicize test scores or any written materials containing personally identifiable information from the student's educational records as permitted under the provisions of the Family Educational Rights and Privacy Act (FERPA) of 1974, 20 U.S.C.§ 1232g and regulations adopted pursuant thereto. . . (r) In the event of a violation of the Rule, the State Board of Education may impose any one or more of the following sanctions:

-As stated in the Testing Code of Ethics, "Educators shall maintain the confidentiality of individual students.
-Publicizing test scores or any written material containing personally identifiable information from the student's educational records shall not be disseminated or otherwise made available to the public by any member of the State Board of Education, any employee of the State Board of Education, the State Superintendent of Public Instruction, any employee of the North Carolina Department of Public Instruction, any member of a local board of education, any employee of a local board of education, any employee of a local board of the Family Educational Rights and Privacy Act (FERPA) of 1974, 20 U.S.C.§ 1232g.
-In the event of a violation of this Rule, the State Board of Education may, in accordance with the contested case provisions of Chapter 150B of the General Statutes, impose any one or more of the following sanctions:
+(1) withhold any monetary incentive awards;

-- 1. withhold any applicable monetary incentive awards; - 2. file a civil action against the person or persons responsible for the violation for copyright infringement or for any other available cause of action; - 3. seek criminal prosecution of the person or persons responsible for the violation; and - 4. in accordance with the provisions of 16 N.C.
+- (2) file a civil action against the person or persons responsible for the violation for copyright infringement or for any other available cause of action; - (3) seek criminal prosecution of the person or persons responsible for the violation; and - (4) in accordance with the provisions of 16 N.C.
 Admin.
-Code 6C .0312, suspend or revoke the professional license of the person or persons responsible for the violation."
+Code 06C .0312, suspend or revoke the professional license of the person or persons responsible for the violation."